apache/calcite/site/_docs/stream.md

 total.

 A column or expression that is increasing or decreasing is said to be *monotonic*.

+If column or expression has values that are slightly out of order, and the stream has a mechanism (such as punctuation or watermarks) to declare that a particular value will never be seen again, then the column or expression is said to be *quasi-monotonic*.

-Without a monotonic expression in the `GROUP BY` clause, Calcite is not able to make progress, and it will not allow the query:
+Without a monotonic or quasi-monotonic expression in the `GROUP BY` clause, Calcite is not able to make progress, and it will not allow the query:

 {% highlight sql %}